data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 In addition, research shows that racial and socioeconomic diversity in schools can provide students with a range of cognitive and social benefits.
 Therefore, this deep segregation that exists in the district can have adverse effects on students.

-As an education data practicioner, we can use these data to suggest interventions for what we can do to improve equity in the district.
+As an education data practitioner, we can use these data to suggest interventions for what we can do to improve equity in the district.
 In addition, we can advocate for more datasets such as these, which allow us to dig deep.

 ## References